Thomas Funke is the co-head of the international competition practice at Osborne Clarke.

-In the European Court of Justice and the German Supreme Court, Thomas obtained ground-breaking decisions in Hydrogen Peroxide (C-352/13), Akzo v Commission (T-345/12), CDC v Commission (T-437/08) and the BGH Coffee Roaster litigation.
+In the European Court of Justice and Germany’s Supreme Court, Thomas obtained ground-breaking decisions in Hydrogen Peroxide (C-352/13), Akzo v Commission (T-345/12), CDC v Commission (T-437/08) and the BGH Coffee Roaster litigation.
 He represents Deutsche Bahn in one of the largest follow-on actions against the EU trucks cartelists.

-In addition to an IBA diploma in competition law and his German qualification, Thomas earned a certificate from the University of California and a master's degree from the University of Virginia (LLM), as well as a doctorate in law from Bonn University (Dr jur).
+In addition to an IBA diploma in competition law and his German qualification, Thomas earned a certificate from the University of California and a master's degree from the University of Virginia (LL.M.), as well as a doctorate from Bonn University (Dr. jur.).